Things to see & do

 Plan a family walk

-Plan a family walk in our beautiful park and round it off with refreshments from our new temporary outdoor café, opening on 1 March.
-Just follow the signs from the car park.
+Plan a family walk in our beautiful park and round it off with refreshments from our new temporary Outdoor Café, open 10:30 - 5:00pm.

 Right next to our visitor centre, come and enjoy our latest exhibition among the lemon trees and overlooking the walled garden.
-Both visitor centre and orangery will re-open 8 March, 11am - 4pm.
+Both visitor centre and orangery are open 8 Mar - 21 Dec.

 Plan your visit: about an hour